 The ideal time to change car tyres is an aspect of car maintenance that often takes a back seat.
-The fastest cars in the world, including the ones in the highest forms of motorsport as well as daily-run production cars, rely on one vital component – tyre.
-A set of four of this component plays an instrumental part in the performance of the car they’re shod on.
+The fastest cars in the world, including the ones in the highest forms of motorsport as well as daily-run production cars, rely on one vital component – tyres.
+A set of four of these components plays an instrumental part in the performance of the car they’re shod on.
 Aside from providing grip, their main function is to transfer all the power and torque of the car onto the road.
 In other words, you could have the most horsepower and torque from the biggest engine, all amounting to nothing if it can’t be transferred onto the road.
 Tyres thus become the apex tool in making that transfer happen effectively.

 Yet, these critical components of your car that directly affect both safety and performance, are often overlooked.
 During the ownership period of a car, it’s easy to neglect these hardworking components.
 Tyres form the only point of contact between your vehicle and the road.
 Their condition plays a vital role in determining how well your car handles, brakes and maintains stability.
-Thus it becomes even more vital to focus on periodic tyre maintenance, neglecting which can lead to severe consequences.
+Thus, it becomes even more vital to focus on periodic tyre maintenance, neglecting which can lead to severe consequences.
 CARS24 delves deep into the subject, exploring the various aspects of tyre maintenance, tips on selecting the right tyre and ideal times for tyre replacement.

 Got a fresh set of tyres installed on your car?
 Share your experience and choices with the CARS24 auto community, CLUTCH, where there are more interesting automotive discussions taking place.

-Signs That Indicate It's Time to Change Your Car Tyres
+Signs that Indicate It's Time to Change Your Car Tyres

 While most users go by visual indication of a tyre’s remaining life, there are several other signs that indicate that your tyres are nearing the end of their useful life and need to be replaced.
 Visual inspection is your best tool but it’s important to understand what to look for to determine the right time to change your car tyres.